 Select SAP HANA for the back-end type.

-Select TCP SSL for the protocol.
+Select TCP for the protocol.

 Specify the host and port for the SAP HANA, express database.